byuflowlab/OpenMDAO.jl/docs/src/simple_paraboloid.md

 So, we implemented a `compute_partials!` method.
 But how do we know if they're right?
-The OpenMDAO `Problem` class has a method called `compute_partials` that compares the user-defined partial derivatives to the finite difference method.
+The OpenMDAO `Problem` class has a method called `check_partials` that compares the user-defined partial derivatives to the finite difference method.
 Can we use that with an `OpenMDAOCore.AbstractExplicitComp`?
 Let's try!